henningte/irpeat/README.md

 is distributed under the Creative Commons Attribution 4.0 International License (<https://creativecommons.org/licenses/by/4.0/>).
-The data on Klason lignin and holocellulose content was originally derived from De La Cruz, Florentino B., Osborne, and Barlaz (2016).
+The data on Klason lignin and holocellulose content was originally derived from De la Cruz, Osborne, and Barlaz (2016).

 Modified prediction models for holocellulose and Klason lignin (`model_holocellulose_2`, `model_klason_lignin_2`) are derived from